abraham5059/abraham5059/README.md

 - 👋 Hi, I’m @abraham5059
-- 👀 I’m interested in SQL, Swift
+- 👀 I’m interested in ERP models, Swift
-- 🌱 I’m currently learning AI models
+- 🌱 I’m currently learning Microsoft PowerBI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on inventory analysis
-- 📫 How to reach me ...

 <!---
 abraham5059/abraham5059 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.